Restaurant Inventory Management Software: 3 All-Time Best Practices

-There are several ways to make taking inventory a little easier and less painful.
-These common best practices tips will make you an inventory pro and may even help make the tedious task get a little faster in no time:
+Yes, inventory might be one of everyone's least favorite tasks to complete–but it doesn't have to be.
+Restaurant inventory management software helps make inventory a little easier and less painful.
+These common best practices will make you an inventory pro in no time.

-Although it's tempting to want to try to trim time by eyeballing how many loaves of bread or heads of lettuce you have on-hand, it's generally not a good idea.
-Such a discrepancy can cost you when you run out of a food item, especially when it's used in a menu special, because you thought you had enough in stock to last you through a busy weekend.
+Although it's tempting to eyeball how many loaves of bread or heads of lettuce you have on-hand, it's generally not a good idea.
+Such a discrepancy can cost you when you run out of a food item, especially when it's used in a menu special because you thought you had enough in stock to last you through a busy weekend.

-Having an accurate inventory count will pay dividends for your restaurant.
-Read this amazing case study about how The Hickory Tavern casual dining brand reduced food inventory by 25% and improved COGS by 3%.
+Using restaurant inventory management software to have an accurate inventory count will pay dividends for your restaurant.
+Casual dining brand, Hickory Tavern, reduced food inventory by 25% and improved cost-of-goods-sold (COGS) by 3%.

-Keeping your stock areas neat and organized will not only make it easier for your employees to find ingredients to prepare dishes, but will definitely help when it comes to counting inventory.
-Try not to mix food groups and items.
-If certain foods are grouped together, such as keeping all veggies in the same area of the fridge or pasta in the same section of the pantry, it can help make counting a breeze.
-Also, counting boxes of items is definitely easier and less tedious than counting individual items.
+Keeping your stock areas neat and organized will not only make it easier for employees to find ingredients when preparing dishes but will also help teams complete inventory more smoothly.
+Try not to mix different food groups and items.
+Keeping alike foods grouped together, such as veggies in the fridge or pasta in the pantry, cuts a significant amount of time out of the counting process.
+An added bonus?
+Counting boxes of items is easier and less tedious than counting individual items.

 Crunchtime's Restaurant Inventory Management Software

 Keeping your restaurants stocked with the freshest ingredients at all times and using them before they go to waste can be a bit of a juggling act, especially without the help of restaurant inventory management software.

 Crunchtime was started specifically to improve inventory management to help brands reduce food costs.
 By enabling leaders and teams to confidently manage inventory and suppliers, Crunchtime helps restaurant operators grow successfully.
 Watch the video below to learn how.